plone/plone.restapi/docs/source/locking.md

 ---
 html_meta:
-  "description": ""
+  "description": "Locking is a mechanism to prevent users from accidentally overriding each other's changes."
-  "property=og:description": ""
+  "property=og:description": "Locking is a mechanism to prevent users from accidentally overriding each other's changes."
-  "property=og:title": ""
+  "property=og:title": "Locking"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Locking"
 ---

 # Locking